harishkrishnav/PounceScoreBounceBot/README.md

 of points of every team after every update.

-Scoring is one simple command.
+Scoring is through one command.
 This can be done by a scorer too:
 ![scoring](https://i.imgur.com/H5qfg2k.png "scores are given") scorer's view

 Typing `!scores` at any time from any channel will display all the scores.

 If there are connectivity issues, the bot may reload and the scores may reset to zero.
 A warning will be displayed and the scores will have to be entered again.
 Pounce/bounce should not be affected.

 Teams are notified of score updates:
 ![scores](https://i.imgur.com/mp9L1i5.png "points table at any time during the quiz") team2's view

 ### Cleanup